mlevison/APR-Markdown-Export/glossary/technical-debt/index.md

 ---
 title: "Technical Debt"
 date: "2021-05-04"
+excerpt: '**Technical Debt** is a deeply misunderstood term.
+It was originally coined at the'
 ---

 **Technical Debt** is a deeply misunderstood term.
 It was originally coined at the beginning of Agile time by Ward Cunningham - from 1992: